 Notes to Table 4.3(CYS):

 1. The strength class and w/c ratio are considered to be related values.
-Relationship can be established from specialist literature.
 A special composition (type of cement, w/c value, fine fillers) with the intent to produce low permeability may be considered.

 2. The limit may be reduced by one strength class if air entrainment of more than 4% is applied.

-Table 4.4(CYS): Values of minimum cover, cmin,dur, requirements with regard to durability for reinforcement steel
+Table 4.4(CYS): Values of minimum cover, cmin,dur, requirements with regard to durability for reinforcement steel in accordance with EN10080